chanakyab004/Laravel_pivot_test/README.md

 ->Implemented Version Control for Database using artisan migrate and other commands which is very useful for rollback any database changes.

+->In users table displaye the device that he have.